wannabet-cc/wannabet/README.md

     - [ ] A bet is almost expired (reply to creation cast; tag @participant)
     - [ ] A bet is expired (reply to creation cast; tag @creator)
   - [ ] Tag users when casting
+  - [ ] Deploy
+    - [ ] Deploy bot
+    - [ ] Deploy webhook
+    - [ ] Test to ensure webhook is emitting the correct events
+    - [ ] Test to ensure receipt of webhook events
+    - [ ] Test to ensure the bot is casting correctly